How to sell your company

 You need to balance price with terms and certainty.
 That’s a good deal.

-In one of the companies I sold, a potential buyer submitted a much bigger offer than what we had from other interested parties.
+On one occasion, a potential buyer submitted a much bigger offer than what we had from other interested parties.
 The problem was, it included a huge amount of stock.

 And we had no conviction about the future value of that stock.